Ayya Vaikundar: Arrest and post-imprisonment

-After returning from the prison, Ayya Vaikundar inspired a group of his devotees to undertake a religious exercise called Thuvayal Thavasu.
-He also performed miracles.
+After returning from the prison, Ayya Vaikundar inspired a group of his devotees to undertake a religious exercise called Thuvayal Thavasu.He also performed miracles.
 He married Saptha Kanniyar as Narayana (see: Marriage with the Seven Virgins), the seven deities in the form of Ekam (see:Marriage with the Deities).
 He initiated festivities (see: Festivals and Celebrations).
-The deities were made to 'come upon' some of the female devotees who became their human media and a marriage ceremony was performed.
-Ceremonial processions were held amidst singing, incantations and shouts of joy by the followers.
+The deities were made to 'come upon' some of the female devotees who became their human media and a marriage ceremony was performed.Ceremonial processions were held amidst singing, incantations and shouts of joy by the followers.
 Several rites and rituals were instituted during these occasions.

+Vaikundar's growing influence in the Travancore region, particularly his message of social equality and his challenge to caste-based norms, attracted the attention of the state authorities.
+His teachings, which encouraged devotees from different castes to bathe in common wells and dine together, were seen as a disruption to the established social order.

+In 1838, Vaikundar was arrested by order of the Travancore monarch, Swathi Thirunal Rama Varma.
+Historical accounts, including reports from the London Missionary Society, document his imprisonment at Singarathoppe jail.
+He was released after approximately 110 days, in 1839.
+Following his release, his followers began the Thuvayal Thavasu, a practice involving collective penance and strict dietary and ritual observances, which helped consolidate the Ayyavazhi community and sustain his teachings on Dharma.

+Timeline of events

+According to the Akilathirattu Ammanai and Ayyavazhi tradition, the following timeline outlines the major events associated with Vaikundar's mission: